mozilla/gecko-dev/testing/docs/mochitest-plain/index.md

 See also the `--debugger-args` and `--debugger-interactive` arguments.
 You can also use the `--jsdebugger` argument to debug JavaScript.
+`--no-autorun` can be useful as well in that case, so that you can add breakpoints or switch to the Netmonitor panel before starting the test.

+## Debug using the Firefox Profiler

+Run the profiler locally with `--profiler`, and on try with `--env MOZ_PROFILER_STARTUP=1`.
+For the latter, only failures will generate and upload profiles, so make sure to add an assertion that fails the test you're interested in.

 ## Finding errors